kb-dk/ds-license/README.md

 # Ds-license(Digitale Samlinger) by the Royal Danish Library.

 ## Ds-license restricts access to items in collections based on the user credential information.
-The primary method in Ds-license is to filther a list of IDs (recordIds) and only return the ID's that the user has access to based in the user information.
-The filtering is done against a Solr server with all information about the records.
+The primary method in Ds-license is to filter a list of IDs (recordIds) and only return the subset ID's that the user has access to based in the user information.
+Access can be restricted to a presentationtype value.
+(Download,Search etc.) The filtering is done against a Solr server with all information about the records.
 The application has a GUI interface to define all access rules based on user attributes.

 ## User attributes